Reset Password

 Vacanze in Garfagnana - Casa Vacanze Garfagnana - Casa Vacanza la Pozza

-North of Lucca is the Garfagnana, a valley of alpine meadows and rope-bridge hamlets where the air smells of fresh ricotta and pine, surrounded by marble mountains and chestnut forests.
-At sunset, Isola Santa, a lake hamlet that appears to have been painted into existence, and Barga’s Duomo glow like alabaster.
-One of the most authentic places to visit in Tuscany when you need mountain silence, it’s untamed, peaceful, and hardly Instagrammed.
+North of Lucca, the Garfagnana is a valley of alpine meadows and rope-bridge hamlets where the air smells of fresh ricotta and pine—marble mountains and chestnut forests rising around you.
+At sunset, Isola Santa looks painted into existence, and Barga’s Duomo glows like alabaster.

-To see marble-flecked peaks, drive the switchbacks toward the Apuan quarries at sunrise, hike the Orecchiella trails, and order porcini with chestnut polenta.
-Enjoy a glass of biodynamic Garfagnana wine in a small enoteca as you cap off the day while discreetly marking your places to visit in Tuscany.
+Drive the switchbacks toward the Apuan quarries at sunrise, hike the Orecchiella trails, and order porcini with chestnut polenta.
+End the day in a tiny enoteca with biodynamic local pours.

 Tuscany Villas for Rent by Haute Retreats